dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     .. _dcmAltCMoveSCP:

     dcmAltCMoveSCP_"
-    "Diff Studies Attributes(s)",string,"DICOM Tag as hex string of Attributes beeing compared by the DIFF-RS service with Query Parameter includefield=all.
+    "Diff Studies Attributes(s)",string,"DICOM Tag as hex string of Attributes being compared by the DIFF-RS service with Query Parameter includefield=all.
 Use QIDO-RS STUDY Returned Attributes, if absent.","
     .. _dcmDiffStudiesIncludefieldAll:

     dcmDiffStudiesIncludefieldAll_"